nohupped/pwb/Readme.md

+# PWB

-# A rust personal password bank to store passwords, locked with a username and password
+A rust personal password bank to store all the passwords, locked with one username and password

 One tool to store it all..
 One tool to lose it too..